ankitects/anki-manual/src/deck-options.md

 the maximum number of reviews per day.
 - **Maximum interval** controls the maximum interval length (in days).

-To make the simulation as realistic as possible, the simulator takes into account real memory states (difficulty, stability, retrievability) of your cards as opposed to assuming that you start from zero, which is the assumption in CMRR.
+To make the simulation as realistic as possible, the simulator takes into account the real memory states (difficulty, stability, retrievability) of your cards.
 It also uses your FSRS parameters and the value of desired retention, therefore changing them will affect the simulation.

 #### Learning and Relearning Steps